-Streams, wetlands, and other environmentally sensitive features contribute significantly to the existing character of the Normal Neighborhood .
-The quality of the place is enhanced by these features and the wildlife that they attract.
+The quality of the place is enhanced by the neighborhood's streams, wetlands, and other environmentally sensitive features and the wildlife that they attract.
 In addition to protection of these existing natural resource areas, the Plan provides usable, connected open space for neighbors and residents of Ashland.
 In the context of the greenway and open space system, streams and wetlands are maintained as amenities for all area residents.
 The open space network will support the neighborhood's distinctive character, promotes environmental quality, and provides opportunities for many forms of recreation including bird-watching, hiking, biking, and exploring.
 Protected and restored, these riparian corridors and wetlands will support native vegetation, provide habitat for wildlife, and promote environmental quality by absorbing, storing, and releasing stormwater.